pykong/code2markdown/README.md

 contents need to be included as a text export.

 ## Requirements
 1. Linux.
-Note currently onls runs on linux due to executing the `tree` command.
+Currently only runs on linux due to executing the `tree` command.
 (Respective code portion can be removed.)
 2. Python 3.6+